Scheme to cut roadworks traffic to be first in North of England

 The first scheme of its kind in the North of England could be introduced to charge utility companies and other organisations for carrying out roadworks on key roads during the busiest times of the day.

-We is considering plans for the lane rental scheme, which is already successfully operating in London and Kent, in a bid to reduce traffic disruption.
+We are considering plans for the lane rental scheme, which is already successfully operating in London and Kent, in a bid to reduce traffic disruption.

 Under the scheme, companies would incur daily fees of up to £2,500 for undertaking maintenance work at peak times.
 It is designed to reduce the length of works and encourage companies to work together to minimise inconvenience.